ValerianJaeken/Hamilton-promo-3/01-La-prairie/README.md

   - Add a list of the group members
 - Commit the changes
 - Send a `pull request` to the original one
-- By group see how the original accept the pull-request
+- By group see how the original accepts the `pull-request`
-- Create an `issue` on the repository of the other groups member
+- Create an `issue` on the repository of the other groups members
-- All the group solve their issue the issue
+- All the group solve their own issues